 Students wishing to utilize federal veteran benefits must be enrolled in courses for a specific degree-seeking program.
 A list of undergraduate degree programs can be found here.

-Former Texas State students who are members of the U.S. Armed Forces or National Guard who withdrew from Texas State as a result of a call to active duty are eligible to re-enroll without paying the readmission fee or completing a new application.
+Former Texas State students who are members of the U.S. Armed Forces or National Guard who withdrew from Texas State as a result of a call to active duty are eligible to re-enroll without paying an application fee.
 The student must return within a year of being released from active duty.

-To re-enroll please submit the Returning Military Information form along with a copy of the DD214 with release information or a letter from the commander with release information.
-You can also contact the Office of Undergraduate Admissions to have your status reactivated.
+To re-enroll please submit the Returning Military Information form along with a copy of the DD-214 with release information or a letter from the commander with release information.